front-end-intermediate/session-2/readme.md

 When sending data you need to convert it to a string using [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

+Run this in the browser's console:

 ```sh
 JSON.stringify(navItems, null, 4)
 ```

-Use db.json at the top level of today's folder and [JSON Server](https://github.com/typicode/json-server).
+This is the source for `db.json` at the top level of today's folder.

+We could use `db.json` as a static file but lets use it with [JSON Server](https://github.com/typicode/json-server) instead.

 Install it using npm (`--save-dev`) and edit the scripts in `package.json` to include: